-We figured that many of you who come to WhatIsMyIPAddress.com don’t know a lot about IP topics — and why would you?
-For the most part, only IT (information technology) and computer-network types have the need to think about what the IP in IP address stands for.
+We figured that most visitors to WhatIsMyIPAddress.com don’t know a lot about IP topics — and why would they?
+For the most part, only people involved in IT (information technology) and computer networking need to think about what the IP in IP address stands for.

 Still, sometimes the terminology and jargon used (and rarely explained) prevents us from understanding some cool computer stuff.
 And although most of us don’t really care (or need) to learn more, others like being enlightened, instead of being left in the dark.

 First things first: “IP” stands for “Internet Protocol.”
 Internet Protocol is a set of rules that determine how data is moved over the internet.
 While there are many kinds of protocols used on the web for parsing different kinds of data, “Internet Protocol” actually names a specific system that was developed in 1974 and is now in version six, or IPv6.

 Why Internet Protocol or IP is Important

 The Internet Protocol is important because it helps devices communicate with each other over the Internet.
 It’s like a language, with set rules and guidelines that all devices can use to send, find, and exchange information with each other.
 Your device connects to a network, like your home network or a company network, which is connected to the internet.